AriartWt/bee-color-framework/README.en.md

 The wfw framework (for Web FrameWork) have been designed to create websites, webservices and more or less complicated web applications.
 It natively supports multilang.

+The purpose is to provide a support to Event-sourced projects and a design which encourages use of CQRS.
+If you want to know more about those principles, please take a loog to Greg Young's conferences on youtube.

 The wfw design don't use a MVC pattern (and no one of it's derivatives) because it should be used to design long-running process.
 Often missused, or used where it shouldn't, it leads to structural problem in most web softwares.
 For more informations about this complexe subject,